About Stoneham

 The Stoneham Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Oxford County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Stoneham, Maine residents are available through the local police department and authorized providers in Oxford County.
+Fingerprinting services for Stoneham, Maine residents are available through local police (where present) and authorized providers in Oxford County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Stoneham Police Department or Oxford County Sheriff's Office for scheduling and fees.

-Property records for Stoneham, Maine are maintained by the Oxford County Assessor's Office and the Oxford County Clerk and Recorder.
+Property records for Stoneham, Maine are maintained by the Oxford Municipal Assessor's Office and the Oxford County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Oxford County, including parcels in Stoneham.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Oxford County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Oxford County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maine counties provide online property record searches through their county websites.
-For in-person requests, visit the Oxford County offices at the county courthouse.
 The Oxford County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Stoneham, Maine residents are available through both county and state offices.
 The Maine Department of Health and Human Services, Office of Vital Records, located in Augusta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maine.
 Orders can be placed online, by mail, or in person.
 Locally, the Oxford County Clerk's office issues marriage licenses and maintains marriage records for Oxford County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.